Micah-Ribbens/Robowars/README.md

 How to send code to Github:
 =============================================================================================================
 1. git switch -C enter_branch_name
 2. Make sure you are in the branch name.
-If not:
+If not (do step 3).
+If yes (do skip step 3)
 3. git checkout branch_name_from_step_1
 4. git add .
 5. Check to make sure the files are good by (see step 3)